TTD Logo

 The women volunteers should not wear night gowns and the male volunteers wear shorts during nights in their respective accommodation centres.

 The Srivari Seva is absolutely a free service intended to serve the fellow pilgrims.
-The Sevakulu should not to give kind or cash to anyone (team leader or staff members) for Srivari Seva and do not insist for temple duties as it is not mandatory.
+The Sevaks should not to give kind or cash to anyone (team leader or staff members) for Srivari Seva and do not insist for temple duties as it is not mandatory.

-If any team leader is found to have taken collected money from the teams members for temple duties, he or she will be banned from service both as team leader and also as a member for a period of two years.
+If any team leader is found to have collected money from the teams members for temple duties, he or she will be banned from service both as team leader and also as a member.

 Code of Conduct

-In the course of, or in relation to their Seva, Srivari Sevakulu shall adhere to the policy of the TTD that there shall be no discrimination while performing the seva based on factors of caste, cadre, age and gender.
+In the course of, or in relation to their Seva, Srivari Sevaks shall adhere to the policy of the TTD that there shall be no discrimination while performing the seva based on factors of caste, cadre, age and gender.

 OTHER IMPORTANT SERVICES : Apart from the general srivari seva,TTD has introduced one more specific service-Parakamani Seva.